cda-tum/mqt-ddsim/README.md

 ddsim/ $ cmake --build build --config Release
 ```

-This builds the whole project including the library and executables, please refer to the [documentation](https://ddsim.readthedocs.io/en/latest/).
+This builds the whole project including the library and executables, please refer to the [documentation](https://ddsim.readthedocs.io/en/latest/) on their usage.

 ## References